-How Much Ashes Does It Take to Make a Diamond?
+How Much Ash Do You Need to Create a Diamond?

 Memorial diamonds are grown using cremated ashes, but it is the element contained in those ashes that makes the diamond possible–carbon.
 Carbon is the most important component in the memorial diamond creation process.
 Scientifically, it is the very essence of the loved one that will live on as a physical part of the diamond itself.